christianwach/civicrm-wp-member-sync/readme.txt

 ### Requirements

-This plugin requires a minimum of WordPress 3.9 and CiviCRM 4.6-alpha.
+This plugin requires a minimum of *WordPress 3.9* and *CiviCRM 4.6-alpha*.
 It is compatible with the [Members](https://wordpress.org/plugins/members/) plugin.
 Please refer to the installation page for configuration instructions as well as for how to use this plugin with versions of CiviCRM prior to 4.6-alpha.

 ### Plugin Development